xyflow/strudel-flow/README.md

    - Add a drum machine or pad node
    - Click buttons to activate steps
-   - Adjust tempo with CPM control
+   - Adjust tempo with BPM control

 2. **Complex Patterns**:
    - Use Shift+click to select multiple notes for grouping